• Access

 I needed to learn too!

-Many times when I went to read a post I really couldn’t find all the possibilities with my Cricut.
-All I could see were very simple examples and/or Ready to Cut projects from Cricut Design Space.
+When I read a post, I really couldn’t find all the possibilities with my Cricut.
+All I could see were very simple examples and/or Ready to cut projects from Cricut Design Space.

-Don’t get me wrong, I think this is great.
-However, I want to inspire YOU; I want you to develop a creative brain and ways for you to come up with your own ideas and designs.
+Don’t get me wrong.
+I think this is great.
+However, I want to inspire YOU; I want you to develop a creative brain and develop ways to build your ideas and designs.

 The best way to create the perfect card is by THINKING OUTSIDE the box!